 It is important that the information you provide during the interview is accurate to your best knowledge and memory.
 If you do not understand a question fully, you should say so.
 If you do not know the answer to a question, it is better to say so.
 If you do not remember a detail at the time of the interview, say so, and communicate to the Migration Office when you remember it.
 If you notice that a detail you provided during the interview was wrong, or can be misunderstood, explain this to the Migration Office.
 Ask the interviewer how you can communicate to them to provide further explanations if you remember details after the interview.

 In which languages are forms filled out? ⬇

 The Slovak authorities will fill out the “Questionnaire for asylum-seeker” and “Declaration of the Foreigner” in Slovak language.
 The content will be translated for you and you may ask for any revisions or additions.
-You will be asked to sign it to confirm that you agree with the written content.
+You will be asked to sign it in order to confirm that you agree with the written content.

 How long will you have to stay in the reception centre? ⬇